wazuh/wazuh-documentation/source/user-manual/reference/daemons/wazuh-modulesd.rst

 .. topic:: Osquery wodle

-  The Osquery wodle provides the user an operating system instrumentation tool that makes low-level operating system analytics and monitoring both performant and intuitive using SQL-based queries.
+  The Osquery wodle provides the user an operating system instrumentation tool that makes low-level operating system analytics and monitoring both efficient and intuitive using SQL-based queries.
 For more information, read through the documentation for :doc:`osquery integration <../../capabilities/osquery>`.

 wazuh-modulesd options